 We are Scotland's sports governing body for indoor climbing and whether you get your kicks at a climbing wall or prefer real rock outdoors, we have advice on where to go and how to progress.

 For summer scrambling, winter adventures with ice-axe and crampons, or even skis, Scotland's mountains are a mountaineer's playground.
 Discover more and check out our advice on getting started.

 Checking what the weather is going to do is an essential part of preparation for the hills.
 Click here for a direct link.

 Not sure how to start out?
 Check these pages for excellent advice on how to head for the hills with confidence.

 It's the mountain everyone wants to do.
 We give some valuable information on what you need to do to make your experience safe - and pleasurable!

-Navigation is just one of the essential skills you can learn about in our Skills section, to increase safety, confidence and enjoyment in the hills.
+River crossing - when you can't avid it - is just one of the essential skills you can learn about in our Skills section, to increase safety, confidence and enjoyment in the hills.